Proficiency Testing

 What does it cost to take a proficiency exam?

-Proficiency exams for all languages taught at Columbia or through the NYU-Columbia Language Agreement are free of charge.
+Proficiency exams for all languages taught at Columbia or offered through the Columbia-NYU Language Agreement are free of charge.

-As a matter of policy, the Language Resource Center will to strive to get examiners at other institutions to offer proficiency exam for Columbia students for free as a professional courtesy.
-However, some institutions as well as individual tester insist on getting paid for their services.
-If and when a third party charges the Center for the cost of administering a proficiency exam, these costs will be passed to the student seeking to be tested.
+As a matter of policy, the Language Resource Center strives to arrange for examiners at other institutions to provide proficiency testing for Columbia students at no cost, as a professional courtesy.
+However, some institutions or individual examiners require payment for their services.
+In such cases, any fees charged to the Center for administering a proficiency exam will be passed on to the student requesting the test.

-Please note that some programs, most noticeably Columbia College, will pick up all costs associated with proficiency testing for enrolled students.
-Contact Stéphane Charitos at (212) 854-6341 or at sc758@columbia.edu for more information.
+Please note that certain programs, such as Columbia College, may cover all costs associated with proficiency testing for their enrolled students.
+For more information, please contact lrc@columbia.edu.

 What if the language I want to be tested in is not listed above?

-The Language Resource Center can try to arrange for proficiency testing in any language.
-Please note however, that the Center cannot guarantee that it will be able to find an experienced tester for all languages.
-If this is the case, then a proficiency exam cannot be administered for that particular language and you will have to meet the language requirement in another way.
+The Language Resource Center can try to arrange for proficiency testing in a wide range of languages.
+Please note however, that the Center cannot guarantee that it will be able to find a qualified examiner for every language.
+If a suitable tester cannot be found, a proficiency exam cannot be administered for that language, and you will need to fulfill the language requirement through an alternative option.

 What is the usual format of a proficiency exam?